 The content of moisture, fat, fiber, proteins, carbohydrates, and ash of vegetable fractions wasdetermined.
 The determination of moisture content wascarried outfollowing the official AOAC21method.
 Briefly, vegetableleafpowder (5 g) wasoven-dried at 103 ± 2°C for 24 h, transferred to a desiccator, and allowed to cool at room temperature.
 The sampleweightwasrecordedwith a digital balance.
 Ash content wasevaluated by incinerating 5 g of powder in a mufflefurnace at 550 °C for about 12 h or until a constant weight of greyish white ashwas obtained21.
 Total protein content wasdeterminedaftermineralization by the Kjeldahl method22, and colorimetricdeterminationwasdescribed by Devaniet al.23, with a nitrogen conversion factor of 6.25.
 Crude fat content wasdeterminedin 5 g of powdersample by soxhlet extraction methodusing hexane as extraction (8 h) solvent24.
 Carbohydrate content wasdeterminedaccording to Dubois et al.25methodsusingsulfuricacid.
 The experiment was done in three replicates.

-Determination of some minerals
+Determination of minerals

 The mineral composition was determined on ash, obtained by incineration of powders in a mufflefurnace at 550°C26.
 All minerals were extracted after the dissolution of ash (1 g) in 10 mL of hydrochloric acid (1.5 N) and the mixture was heated on a hot plate until complete dryness.
-Then, a few drops of H2O2 and 5 mL of de-ionized water were added and completed to 25 mL in a calibrated flask.
+A few drops of H2O2 and 5 mL of de-ionized water were then added and completed to 25 mL in a calibrated flask.
 The resulting solutions were used for determination in triplicate of iron (Fe), copper (Cu), magnesium (Mg), and zinc (Zn) on Atomic Absorption Spectrophotometry (AAS) (Hitachi, Tokyo, Japan).

 Determination of phenolic bioactive compounds